 LKAB Minerals Chrome Alumina is produced during the manufacture of aluminothermic chromium metal.

-LKAB Minerals process and supply a range of refractory grade Bauxites.
 The majority of global bauxite ore is used in the production of aluminium metals.
-However, refractory bauxite is the ore calcined at 1600 - 1650°C which produces a dense, high purity, stable aggregate.
+However, refractory bauxite is calcined at 1600 - 1650°C, producing a dense, high purity and stable aggregate.
+LKAB Minerals process and supply Guyanese refractory grade Bauxite.

 Andalusite is an alumino-silicate mineral occurring in metamorphic rocks as elongated rhombic prisms, sometimes of gem quality.